sprice/simple/README.md

-## A simple Drupal installation profile.
+## A simple Drupal distibution.

 Use the simple_distro.make file to build the Drupal codebase.

 `drush make simple_distro.make public_html`

-This will build Drupal with a number of patches required by Build Kit and build the Simple install profile.
+This will build Drupal with a number of patches required by Build Kit and build the Simple distribution.

 ## Thanks